SupernovaIndustries/Unlook-SDK/README.md

 - **Advanced Video Streaming**:
   - Standard streams for visualization and monitoring
   - **✨ NEW!
 Low-latency direct streams** for real-time applications
+  - **✨ NEW!
+Automated pattern sequences** for structured light scanning
   - Precise projector-camera synchronization
 - **Optimized Communication**: Efficient image transfer and control using ZeroMQ
 - **Easy Expandability**: Modular architecture to add new hardware and algorithms